 Course: Waialae Country Club

+Course: Waialae Country Club.
 At 7,045 yards, this par 70 was opened in 1927 and designed by Seth Raynor and Charles Banks.
 Much like last week, wind can definitely be a factor that golfers have to be cognizant of during shots.
 On holes 9, 11, 12 and 17 (the signature hole) the wind can come up off the Pacific Ocean and play havoc to high altitude or softer shots.
-Lakes and bunkers are layered beside many of the fairways, requiring accuracy off the tee.
-Despite all of this, it always comes down to the putts for successful golfers here.
+Lakes and bunkers are layered aside many of the fairways requiring accuracy off the tee.
+Despite all of this it always comes down to the putts that seal the successful golfers here.

 6 Golfers who I think would do well at Sony Open in Hawaii, some are notable, some considerably less.
 I will not be selecting any of the big named guys this week as I think they can be saved for later.